Connect with us

 Della adds: “These alternative structures, we need to make them visible and to be more aware of how we’re participating in them so that the economy is not something abstract or outside of us but it’s actually something that we participate in and co-create every day.”

-Catch my interview with Della now on Inside Ideas and let us help you find your inner renegade economist.
+Catch my interview with Della now on Inside Ideas and find your inner renegade economist.

 Marc is Editor-at-Large for Innovators Magazine and host of INSIDE IDEAS, his OnePoint5Media video podcast show.
 Marc is a member of the World Economic Forum Expert Network, Resilient Futurist, and award-winning Global Food Reformist.